gabriromero/javascript-basics/README.md

 # javascript-basics
-Guide based on description, examples and exercises with the purpose of learning javascript
+Guide based on description, examples and exercises with the purpose of learning javascript based in Eloquent Javascript.